%grn

 gremlin

-will display things in vertical format (drawing area taller than it is
+will display things in vertical format

-wide, with menu on left side).
+with a menu on the left side).

 x